hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `fips_enabled` - (Optional) Should the nodes in this Node Pool have Federal Information Processing Standard enabled?
 Changing this forces a new resource to be created.

-~> **Note:** FIPS support is in Public Preview - more information and details on how to opt into the Preview can be found in [this article](https://docs.microsoft.com/azure/aks/use-multiple-node-pools#add-a-fips-enabled-node-pool-preview).

 * `kubelet_disk_type` - (Optional) The type of disk used by kubelet.
 Possible values are `OS` and `Temporary`.

 * `max_pods` - (Optional) The maximum number of pods that can run on each agent.
 Changing this forces a new resource to be created.